Thomsch/untangling-tools-benchmark/README.md

 Run `scripts/lines_count.sh` to get the number of changed lines in each D4J bug.

+## Ground truth

+The ground truth is calculated from the original bug-fixing commit diff and the minimal bug inducing patch.
+The ground truth excludes the following changes:

+- Non-Java files
+- Test files
+- Comments
+- Import statements
+- Whitespaces (with `git diff -w`)
+- Empty lines (in `ground_truth.py`)

 ## Limitations

 - SmartCommit doesn't support SVN projects.
 For now, all commits in a SVN project are ignored by manually removing lines